daniel-araujo/proctal/README.md

 - Memory dump

 Planned:
-- Freezing all threads of execution
+- Freezing all threads
-- Watch points on all threads of execution
+- Watch points on all threads

 > **Note**
 >